ferhatgec/scrift/docs/commands/fetcheya.md

 # Fetcheya Command

-fetcheya command is add text in file.
+fetcheya command is shows your system's info.

 # Examples